cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 The **Lora_Pico_Driver** project is an open source project based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), [Lora Radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280), and [freeRTOS](https://www.freertos.org/).
-It's goal is to give hobbyists and developers a strong starting point for their projects involving Lora radio.
+It's goal is to give hobbyists and developers a strong starting point for their projects involving Lora.

 ## Functionality
 An open driver for [Lora](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) would not easily allow for the expansion of an application.